mavlink/qgc-dev-guide/en/README.md

 > **Tip** We expect all contributors to adhere to the [QGroundControl code of conduct](https://github.com/mavlink/qgroundcontrol/blob/master/CODE_OF_CONDUCT.md).
   This code aims to foster an open and welcoming environment.

+### Coordination Call

+The developer team meets bi-weekly to discuss the highest priority issues, project coordination, and discuss any Issues, PRs, or Questions from the Community. ([Developer Call Details](contribute/dev_call.md))

 ### Translations

 We use [Crowdin](https://crowdin.com) to make it easier to manage translation for both *QGroundControl* and the documentation.